 It has been one year since I asked my very first questions to the team; “What is the vision of your product?”, “How can I involved the engineers from India in the design process?”, “Can I have a look at your backlog and initiate design discussions around the future working items?”.
 My questions were intriguing and felt nearly absurd coming from someone where the role “was not clearly defined”.

 I was hungry, hungry to produce great work but I had to build a discovery process that everyone understands first.
-It was hard, very hard.
+It was hard.

-Before having our first real success story I had to educate the team about UX design, I had to change my own mentality, shave my head and reboot my entire brain in order to see new perspectives.
-I was not only transforming the dynamic of a team, I had to transform myself in order to implement a design culture that made sense to everyone.
+Before having our first real success story I had to educate the team about UX design, I had to see new perspectives.
+I was not only transforming the dynamic of a team, but I also had to transform myself to implement a design culture that made sense to everyone in that particular environment.